Monastery

 In the mid-1980’s, a group of three missionary priests, who had served in Haiti and Brazil, came together to address some of the challenges of evangelization in the modern world.
 They recognized that the mission requires a strong liturgical life as a foundation, as well as the supports of a witnessing community.
 These reflections led to the founding of the Monastery of the Holy Cross in 1988.
 The goal remained evangelization, but the mission had moved from areas of the developing world to the modern ‘desert’ of the city, beset by violence, alienation and spiritual poverty.

 In 1990, Joseph Cardinal Bernadin invited the community to Chicago to create an oasis of silence and prayer, witnesses to the contemplative life.
 In the year 2000, the community entered the 1500-year-old tradition of Benedictine monasticism as a dependent house of the Abbey of Christ in the Desert in New Mexico.
-From its modest beginnings, the community has grown and now numbers ten monks, with an average age of just under 50.
+From its modest beginnings, the community has grown and now numbers eight monks.
 The monastery was canonically elevated to the status of an autonomous house in December of 2011 by Bruno Marin, OSB, former Abbot President of our congregation.

 The Activities